 Blog titles should be clear and concise for higher ranking on Google, Yahoo, and Bing search engines

 The title of your blog article is a critical step for SEO reasons and user-friendliness.
 A decent title should have a character length of 55-60 without pauses in the SERPS.
 A collection of power words, proved by study, makes titles more appealing and clickable.
 Your URL format alone is not a significant ranking factor when it comes to Google.
-If you wish to modify your URL after an article is published, you need to implement 301 redirects to maintain your rankings.
+If you wish to modify your URL after an article is published, you must implement 301 redirects to maintain your rankings.
 Some studies support this.
 However, as stated many times by Google, your URL format is not necessarily the essential aspect.

 Your blog’s title is one of the most important elements because it’s the first part of your blog that people will see.
 The title of your blog must be clear and concise.
 Making it catchy is not as important as getting people to read your blog post.

 Your SEO title can help other users find your content by indexing your site on Google.